Skip to content

 This is another commonly feared side effect, and it is a completely real one, not a myth.

-Yet, recent studies show that the rate for being how common it is may be exaggerated due to the placebo effect or simply patients experiencing personal stress after the impact of the treatment had already passed and perceiving that as a side effect.
+Yet, recent studies show that the rate of how common it is may be exaggerated due to the nocebo effect or simply patients experiencing personal stress after the impact of the treatment has already passed and perceiving that as a side effect.

-One study made on 3177 patients with 1 mg of daily doses over three years shows that ejaculation disorder appeared in only 0.7% of the patients.
+🔹One study made on 3177 patients with 1 mg of daily doses over three years shows that ejaculation disorder appeared in only 23 (0.7%) patients.

 Instead, studies show that erectile dysfunction is a natural and common side effect with a high probability because patients often view an utterly natural situation as a side effect.
 In other words, issues regarding self-reports are present.